Compositor Effects

 Key Features

-• Post-Paint Hook: PostBufferPaint event fires after painting, before ANSI conversion
+• Post-Paint Hook: PostBufferPaint event fires after painting, before ANSI conversion (for effects)

 • Direct Buffer Access: Full CharacterBuffer API for cell-level manipulation